awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 ### Converting schema<a name="CHAP_Converting.DW.Convert.Convert"></a>

-To convert schema from your source database, choose a schema object to convert from the left panel of your project\.
-Open the context \(right\-click\) menu for the object, and then choose **Convert schema**, as shown following\.
+To convert a schema from your source database, select the check box for the name of schema to convert\.
+Next, choose this schema from the left panel of your project\.
+AWS SCT highlights the schema name in blue\.
+Open the context \(right\-click\) menu for the schema, and choose **Convert schema**, as shown following\.

 ![\[Convert schema\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/transform_schema.png)